grscheller/pythonic-fp/README.md

 ### FP Tools: pythonic-fp-fptools

-Functional programming library for Python.
+A Functional programming library for Python.

 This library implements tools to aid in Python functional programming in a way which endeavors to remain Pythonic.